Event-based Continuous Color Video Decompression from Single Frames: Experiments

-The evaluation results on BS-ERGB~\cite{tulyakov2022time} and \ourdata{} are shown in Table~\ref{tab:bsergb} and Table~\ref{tab:penn} respectively.
+The evaluation results on \ourdata{} and BS-ERGB~\cite{Tulyakov22cvpr} datasets are shown in \cref{tab:penn,tab:bsergb}, respectively.
+The tables are vertically divided in two: two-frame interpolation (VFI) and singe-frame decompression.
 Two-frame interpolation methods use the keyframe before and after an evaluated frame.
-Single-frame decompression methods use only the previous key frame.
+Single-frame decompression methods use only the previous keyframe.
 The task is considerably harder as there is no information about occlusion regions in the initial frame.
-Nonetheless, \ours{} outperforms all single-frame decompression methods by a large margin on both datasets.
-Our method achieves the best score on \ourdata{} and beats all frame-only methods on BS-ERGB.
-Our research demonstrates that \ours{} has more advantages when applied to \ourdata{}, as evidenced by the qualitative results in Figure~\ref{fig:exp:qualitative}, which demonstrate that interpolation methods are vulnerable to corrupted second frames.
+Nonetheless, our method outperforms all single-frame decompression methods by up to \textbf{2.7 dB} on \ourdata{} and \textbf{3.61 dB} on BS-ERGB (skip 3) in PSRN.
+In LPIPS, \ours{} achieves a \textbf{33\%} decrease on BS-ERGB and \textbf{31\%} decrease on \ourdata{} over the best baseline method.
+Our research demonstrates that \ours{} has more advantages when applied to \ourdata{}, as evidenced by the qualitative results in \cref{fig:exp:qualitative}, which demonstrate that interpolation methods are vulnerable to corrupted second frames.

+\textbf{Video Frame Interpolation.} VFI methods provide an upper bound of our frame interpolation methods when both previous frames and next frames are sharp and well exposed.
+On BS-ERGB dataset, the best performing VFI method is TLXNet+~\cite{ma2025timelens}, which has a PSNR of 29.46 dB (skip 1) and 28.79 dB (skip 3).
+The best performing method on \ourdata{} is FILM~\cite{reda2022film}, which scores a PSNR of 28.16 dB. \ours{} performs competitively with both methods, while allowing inference with only one starting frame.